jessdejong/react-flask-clock/README.md

 ## Step 1.
 Create the React App.

 * Use 'create-react-app' to create the default React application.
 * Configure a proxy to the Backend in package.json.
+Make sure to use "http://127..." (the number).
 * Start the server with 'npm start'.

 ## Step 2.
 Create the Flask API Backend.